 Please note that most new claimants in our borough now need to claim Universal Credit.
 If you fall outside the Universal Credit scheme you can still claim Housing Benefit.
 You still apply to us for support with your Council Tax.

-To claim Housing Benefit, Council Tax Benefit (up to 31 March 2013) or a Council Tax Reduction you need to complete an application form.
+To claim Housing Benefit or a Council Tax Reduction you need to complete an application form.
 From 1 April 2013 if you would like to make a claim on your Council Tax, you will need to make an application for a Council Tax Reduction.

 Please take time to read all the notes on the claim form to make sure you complete it correctly.
 The form is quite long and asks for a lot of information.
 If you do not complete the application form correctly, your claim could be delayed.

-If you get Income Support (IS) or Income Based Job Seeker's Allowance (JSA (IB)), you would have received an application for Housing and Council Tax Benefit (up to 31 March 2013) along with your application for IS or JSA (IB).
-If you have applied for Pension Credit, the Pension Service will have given you a Housing Benefit and Council Tax Benefit form (up to 31 March 2013).
+If you get Income Support (IS) or Income Based Job Seeker's Allowance (JSA (IB)), you would have received an application for Housing and Council Tax Reduction along with your application for IS or JSA (IB).
+If you have applied for Pension Credit, the Pension Service will have given you a Housing Benefit and Council Tax Reduction form.

 You can download the housing benefit application form, you will need to print, complete and return the application form back to us as the form must be signed.
 Please note the application form is 40 pages long, all of which must be returned to us to consider your application.